The School of Visual Arts

 “Looking at it, I wondered if you made the installation with mobile screens in mind — the way people would first encounter it through a phone?”

-Gallery visits are one of the major features of the SVA program.
-“Which galleries are your favorites? do you have one?”
+Gallery visits are one of the major features of the SVA MFA program.
+“Which galleries do you usually gravitate toward?”
 I asked.
 “Mmuseumm,” he said without hesitating.
 “Two m’s in the beginning and end.”

 Detail of Yaya Brown’s four wall mural.